lmccart/SocialHacking/readme.md

 	* [PhoneGap](http://phonegap.com/)
 * Assignment
 	* We will give one-day assignments for seven days (November 18 to November 24) that involve reflecting on the way you use your phone.
 We will share and discuss our experiences in class on November 25.
+		* Create an app that fills a void that otherwise fills a void that you would otherwise imagine a person filling.
 	        * Day 1 - Delete all contacts you do not plan on contacting again.
 	        * Day 2 - Put your phone in "do not disturb" mode (that is, silence all rings, buzzes, notifications, etc).
 	        * Day 3 - Download an app you've been avoiding and overuse it all day.